open-telemetry/opamp-spec/specification.md

 proxy is used) the instance_uid field allows to distinguish which Agent the ServerToAgent message is addressed to.

-Note: the value can be overriden by server by sending a new one in the AgentIdentification field.
+Note: the value can be overriden by Server by sending a new one in the AgentIdentification field.
 When this happens then Agent MUST update its instance_uid to the value provided and use it for all further communication.